Home Recipes Ingredients Search Appetizer Breakfast Pastry Cake Desserts Main Course Side Dish About Contact

 • For the best taste, use high-quality chocolate.

-• You can refrigerate the batter up to 24 hours prior to baking.
+• You can refrigerate the batter up to 24 hours prior to baking; bake straight from the fridge and add 2-3 minutes.

 Watch how to make it